DARS-UM/DARS/Data_Preparation.md

 (For this section we use: `d_assessment`-indicates which type(s) of assessment each course contains with one row per course-assessment)

 In order to determine which AoD each course covers with its assessments, we need to create a binary matrix which indicates which AoD(s) each assessment type covers.
 We have created such matrix on our google drive and we save it in the following piece of code as `map_assessment_AoD`. `map_assessment_AoD` indicates that, for instance, the assessment type `Essay` covers the AoD `Critical Thinking Skills`, `Communication Skills` and `Writing Skill`.
+Thus, the first step is to import this matrix:

 ``` r
 map_assessment_AoD <- as.matrix(gsheet2tbl('https://docs.google.com/spreadsheets/d/1soRA1u5zf9oLNirGmZ9yZ7m2ccPa3XFemnxkj5AVRXo/edit#gid=719531216')[,lists$AoD] %>%